-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels ccording to the think-tank Institute for Economics and Peace (IEP), Iceland is considered one of the most peaceful countries in the world, and has been since 2008.102 However, many things can still be improved, and the Icelandic government is committed to addressing urgent issues such as violence in Icelandic society.
-In its foreign policy Iceland aims to make a contribution towards peaceful settlement of disputes, respect for international law and human rights, gender equality, democracy and prosperity.
+ccording to the think-tank Institute for Economics and Peace (IEP), Iceland is considered one of the most peaceful countries in the world, and has been since 2008.
+However, many things can still be improved, and the Icelandic government is committed to addressing urgent issues such as violence in Icelandic society.
+In its foreign policy Iceland aims to make a contribution towards peaceful and human rights, gender equality, democracy and prosperity.